marblewraith/smellyWind/README.md

 ## Tailwind Marketing

 Alright, with this understanding so far.
 Let's take a look at the claims Tailwind uses to justify its existence.
-Reading through the "Core Concepts" sidebar starting from [Utility-First Fundamentals](https://Tailwindcss.com/docs/utility-first) (v3.2.1 of docs):
+Reading through the "Core Concepts" sidebar starting from [Utility-First Fundamentals](https://Tailwindcss.com/docs/utility-first) (v3.2.1 of docs at time of writing):

 ![wannaSell](https://user-images.githubusercontent.com/45786628/216475142-e2418ab0-ce7f-4684-a874-ab80a40d0b83.gif)